As Guatemalan kids sit in planes on tarmac, judge orders they stay in the US, for now

-HARLINGEN, Texas (AP) — After the U.S. government loaded children onto planes overnight to be sent back to their native Guatemala, a federal judge temporarily blocked the flights — with the youngsters still inside — as their attorneys said authorities were violating U.S. laws and sending vulnerable kids into potential peril.
+HARLINGEN, Texas (AP) — With migrant children waiting on tarmacs to be sent to their native Guatemala, a federal judge on Sunday temporarily blocked the flights, siding with attorneys for the children who said the government was breaking laws and sending their clients to potential peril.

-The extraordinary drama played out over predawn hours on a U.S. holiday weekend and vaulted from tarmacs in Texas to a courtroom in Washington.
-It was the latest showdown over the Trump administration's crackdown on immigration — and the latest high-stakes clash between the administration's enforcement efforts and legal safeguards that Congress created for vulnerable migrants.
+The extraordinary drama played out overnight on a holiday weekend and vaulted from tarmacs in Texas to a courtroom in Washington.
+It was the latest showdown over the Trump administration's crackdown on immigration — and the latest clash between the administration's enforcement efforts and legal safeguards that Congress created for vulnerable migrants.

-For now, hundreds of Guatemalan children who arrived unaccompanied will stay while the legal fight plays out over coming weeks.
+Guatemalan children who arrived at the border without their parents or guardians will stay for at least two weeks while the legal fight unfolds, according to the ruling.

-“I do not want there to be any ambiguity,” said Judge Sparkle L. Sooknanan, who applied her ruling broadly to Guatemalan minors who arrived in the U.S. without parents or guardians.
+“I do not want there to be any ambiguity,” said U.S. District Judge Sparkle L. Sooknanan.

-Minutes after her hastily scheduled hearing Sunday afternoon, five charter buses pulled up to a plane parked at the border-area airport in Harlingen, Texas.
-Hours earlier, authorities had walked dozens of passengers — perhaps 50 — toward the plane in an airport sector restricted to government planes, including deportation flights.
-The passengers were wearing colored clothing typically used in government-run shelters for migrant children.
+Minutes after her hastily scheduled hearing, five charter buses pulled up to a plane at Valley International Airport in Harlingen, Texas, a hub for deportation flights.
+Hours earlier, authorities had walked dozens of passengers — perhaps 50 — toward the plane in an area restricted to government planes.
+Passengers wore colored clothing typically used in government-run shelters for migrant children.

+“This idea that on a long weekend in the dead of night they would wake up these vulnerable children and put them on a plane irrespective of the constitutional protections that they had is something that should shock the conscience of all Americans,” said Kica Matos, president of the National Immigration Law Center, which represents the children, following Sunday’s hearing.

+The Homeland Security Department did not immediately respond to a request for comment on the ruling.

+The chaotic, rapid-fire developments resembled a March weekend showdown over the deportation of hundreds of Venezuelans to a maximum-security prison in El Salvador.
+Advocates implored a federal judge to halt deportations they believed were imminent, while the Trump administration was silent about its plans.

+In that case, the judge appeared in civilian clothes for a Saturday night hearing and tried to block the flights, but they went ahead, with the government saying the court order came too late.

-The U.S. government insists it's reuniting the Guatemalan children — at the Central American nation's request — with parents or guardians who sought their return.
-Lawyers for at least some of the minors say that's untrue and argue that in any event, authorities still would have to follow a legal process that they did not.
+The administration insisted it was reuniting the Guatemalan children — at the Central American nation's request — with parents or guardians who sought their return.
+Lawyers for at least some of the children say that's untrue and argue that in any event, authorities still would have to follow a legal process that they did not.

-One girl said her parents, in Guatemala, got a strange phone call a few weeks ago saying the U.S. was deporting her, said one of the attorneys, Efrén C. Olivares of the National Immigration Law Center.
+One girl said her parents, in Guatemala, got a strange phone call a few weeks ago saying the U.S. was deporting her, said one of the plaintiff attorneys, Efrén C. Olivares.

 The 16-year-old, who's been living in a New York shelter, said in a court filing that she's an honors student about to start 11th grade, loves living in the U.S. and is "deeply afraid of being deported.”